VetalZloy/projectica/readme.md

 # [Projectica]

 Projectica is a social network, which helps young developers to find like-minded ones.
 Also Projectica gives you abilities to create projects(startups) by your wish and hand-pick team for such a project.
-Unfortunally, now Projectica is offline.

 ## Important
 Projectica uses [messaging] to provide communication to users.